UniversalDependencies/UD_Latvian-LVTB/README.txt

-# Treebank Description
+# Treebank

-Latvian UD Treebank is based on Latvian Treebank newswire part.
-Original data has manually annotated syntax and automatically annotated human-checked morphological tags and lemmas.
-Latvian UD Treebank has been obtained via automatic transformations for both morphology and syntax.
+Latvian UD Treebank is based on the newswire part of Latvian Treebank (http://sintakse.korpuss.lv).
+The UD treebank consists of 1,082 sentences (20,105 tokens), and it has been obtained via automatic transformations of both the morphological and the syntax annotations.
+The original data contains manually annotated syntax and semi-automatically annotated morphological tags and lemmas.

-# Data Split
+# Data sets

-Training data contains news articles, interviews, annotations, media clippings and press releases.
-Development and test sets are split out to contain an inteview, a news article, a press release, a clipping and 3 annotations each.
+The training data contains news articles, interviews, annotations, media clippings and press releases.
+The development and test sets are split out to contain an interview, a news article, a press release, a clipping and few annotations.

 Train: 673 sentences
 Dev: 190 sentences